valboz/VBBinaryLensing/docs/LightCurves.md

 printf("ESPL Light Curve at time t: %lf", Mag); // Output should be 68.09...
 ```

 The source position is calculated in the same way as for the `PSPLLightCurve` function.
-All considerations about [Limb Darkening](LimbDarkening.md) apply toi this function as well.
+All considerations about [Limb Darkening](LimbDarkening.md) apply to this function as well.

 ## Binary Lens light curve